beartype/plum/README.md

 ### Parametric Types

-The parametric types `typing.Tuple`, `typing.List`, and `typing.Dict` can be
+The parametric types `typing.Tuple`, `typing.List`, `typing.Dict`, and
-used to dispatch on tuples, lists, and dictionaries with particular types of elements.
+`typing.Iterable` can be used to dispatch on respectively tuples, lists, dictionaries, and iterables with particular types of elements.
 Importantly, the type system is *covariant*, as opposed to Julia's type system, which is *invariant*.

+Example involving some parametric types:

 ```python
 from typing import Union, Tuple, List, Dict